rossiptr/SOP-development/internship.md

 This document establishes the operational standards for interns participating in programs under NTUST supervision, including research-based and industry-based internships.
 The SOP aims to maintain professional integrity, promote accountability, and enhance technical and collaborative experiences.

+> [!NOTE]
+> Regulation stated in this docs will be be effective from the published date and may be updated at any time.

 ---

 ## 2. Internship Program Structure